leo-colisson/robotframework-recorder/README.md

 **Disclaimer**: this library has not been tested extensively.
 Please report bugs in https://github.com/leo-colisson/robotframework-recorder/issues and feel free to send pull requests to our repository https://github.com/leo-colisson/robotframework-recorder.

-If you like this app and want to support it and its fees (e.g. I needed to pay to add it to the Chrome store), please make a donation at https://github.com/sponsors/tobiasBora
+If you like this open source app (MIT licensed) developed in my free time and want to support it and its fees (e.g. I needed to pay to add it to the Chrome store), please make a donation at https://github.com/sponsors/tobiasBora

 ## Usage